bahmoudd/arch-install-guide/README.md

  systemctl start ModemManager.service
  systemctl enable ModemManager.service
  ```
- You can find a list of modems nearby you by running:
+ You can find a list of modems near you by running:
  ```
  mmcli -L
  ```